myst729/Vuelog/userdata/posts/2016/how-to-add-a-post-or-page.md

 First of all, I assume you know what [Markdown](https://en.wikipedia.org/wiki/Markdown) is, and how to write something with it.
 So we are not going to talk about markdown fundamentals.

-A post's source markdown file looks like this:
+A post’s source markdown file looks like this:

 ```md
 # title: How to add a post or page?